Springfield Stallions

 The Stallions one season in the CIFL ended with a few weeks remaining in the season.
-The owners of the team, disappeared three weeks into the season leaving management and the coaching staff to try and scrape together a team for the remainder of the season, leaving numerous outstanding debts to sponsors, the Prairie Capitol Convention Center, and all players and coaches.
+The owners of the team, disappeared three weeks into the season leaving management and the coaching staff to try to scrape together a team for the remainder of the season, leaving numerous outstanding debts to sponsors, the Prairie Capitol Convention Center, and all players and coaches.
 Many players and coaches never received a paycheck.

 Following a teleconference involving remaining management and the league office, the team ended operations before the conclusion of the 2007 season.
 The semi-pro 8-man football team, the Capital City Outlaws, replaced the Stallions for one game against the Chicago Slaughter, only to be blown out 61-6.